 This manual contains useful information in writing programs using the GNAT compiler.
 It includes information on implementation dependent characteristics of GNAT, including all the information required by Annex M of the Ada language standard.

-GNAT implements Ada 95 and Ada 2005, and it may also be invoked in Ada 83 compatibility mode.
-By default, GNAT assumes Ada 2005, but you can override with a compiler switch to explicitly specify the language version.
-(Please refer to Compiling Different Versions of Ada, for details on these switches.)
-Throughout this manual, references to “Ada” without a year suffix apply to both the Ada 95 and Ada 2005 versions of the language.
+GNAT implements Ada 95, Ada 2005 and Ada 2012, and it may also be invoked in Ada 83 compatibility mode.
+By default, GNAT assumes Ada 2012, but you can override with a compiler switch to explicitly specify the language version.
+(Please refer to the `GNAT User's Guide' for details on these switches.)
+Throughout this manual, references to 'Ada' without a year suffix apply to all the Ada versions of the language.